hazyikmis/rn_guess_number/README.md

 - If you want to lock some of your screens as PORTRAIT for example, you must write the code below as as a first line in your code.

 `ScreenOrientation.lockAsync(ScreenOrientation.OrientationLock.PORTRAIT);`

+# Using platform-specific code files

+- You can name your files like (If you have too much logic difference):
+  - MainButton.android.js
+  - MainButton.ios.js
+- and in your code, include/import these files just "MainButton", not with the extension "android" or "js", Expo automatically loads the required platform specific file.
+You do not need to check "if (Platform.OS === 'ios') "...
+-